jesse-r-s-hines/CodeBaseRelationshipVisualizer/README.md

 ![A screenshot of the dependency visualization (on ShellAdventure)](screenshots/dependency.png)

-The command "Visualize the dependencies between python files" brings up the Dependency Visualization.
+The command "Visualize the dependencies between Python files" brings up the Dependency Visualization.
 This visualization displays dependencies between files in Python codebases.
 It displays a directed arrow for any `import`s in python files.
 It only show connections to/from a file on hover over that file by default.
 The visualization uses the handy [pydeps](https://github.com/thebjorn/pydeps) package to extract the dependencies from the source files.